return42/sphkerneldoc/linux_src_doc/include/linux/rcupdate_h.rst

     Indicate idle-loop code that needs RCU readers

     :param a:
         Code that RCU needs to pay attention to.
+    :type a:

 .. _`rcu_nonidle.description`:

 Description
 -----------

-RCU, RCU-bh, and RCU-sched read-side critical sections are forbidden in the inner idle loop, that is, between the \ :c:func:`rcu_idle_enter`\  and the \ :c:func:`rcu_idle_exit`\  -- RCU will happily ignore any such read-side critical sections.
+RCU read-side critical sections are forbidden in the inner idle loop, that is, between the \ :c:func:`rcu_idle_enter`\  and the \ :c:func:`rcu_idle_exit`\  -- RCU will happily ignore any such read-side critical sections.
 However, things like powertop need tracepoints in the inner idle loop.

 This macro provides the way out:  RCU_NONIDLE(do_something_with_RCU()) will tell RCU that it needs to pay attention, invoke its argument